JAlcocerT/JAlcocerT/content/blog/da-bk-negotiation.md

 draft: false
 tags: ["Outro"]
 ShowCodeCopyButtons: false
 description: 'Negotiation is a process of discovery, uncovering information.
-We need such skills to perform a superb job in analytics.
-Learn techniques to consider while working with others.'
+We need such skills to perform a superb job in analytics.'
 url: 'negotiation-skills-data-analytics'
 ---

+**TL;DR**

+Learn techniques to consider while working with others.

+**Intro**

 By the end of the recents years, I am asking my close friends to recommend me some book that they have found interesting for them over the last months.